Florence: Education

 The University of Florence was first founded in 1321, and was recognized by Pope Clement VI in 1349.
 In 2019, over 50,000 students were enrolled at the university.
 The European University Institute has been based in the suburb of Fiesole since 1976.
-Several American universities host a campus in Florence, including New York University, Marist College, Pepperdine, Stanford, Florida State, Kent State, and James Madison.
+Several American universities host a campus in Florence, including New York University, Marist University, Pepperdine, Stanford, Florida State, Kent State, James Madison, and Manhattanville (formerly Wells).
 The Harvard University Center for Italian Renaissance Studies is based in Villa I Tatti.
 The center for arts and humanities advanced research has been located on the border of Florence, Fiesole and Settignano since 1961.
 Over 8,000 American students are enrolled for study in Florence, although mostly while studying in US based degree programs.

 The private school, Centro Machiavelli which teaches Italian language and culture to foreigners, is located in Piazza Santo Spirito in Florence.
+There is also the Lorenzo de' Medici Institute.